Please feel free to reach out to us if you don't find the answer to your question here or need clarification!

 How does my player gain experience before trying out for Club Volleyball?

-SRVC offers evening camps and clinics in the Summer, usually in July with registration opening by early April.
+SRVC offers evening camps and clinics (note link is only active when registration is open) in the Summer, usually in July with registration opening by early April.
 This includes:

-SRVC also offers a Pre-Tryout Clinic the weekend prior to Club Volleyball Tryouts.
+SRVC also offers a Pre-Tryout Clinic (note link is only active when registration is open) the weekend prior to Club Volleyball Tryouts at the end of October.

 What should you consider before trying out for Club Volleyball?